Energy-efficient Task Offloading for Relay Aided Mobile Edge Computing under Sequential Task Dependency: Optimal Solution when the cooperative node has no tasks to complete itself

 Substitute $\{\tau_1^{\dagger}, \tau_2^{\dagger}, \{f_n^{s,\ddagger} \}\}$ and $\{\tau_1^{\ddagger}, \tau_2^{\ddagger}, \{f_n^{s,\ddagger} \}\}$ into the objective function of Problem \ref{p:idle_lower} respectively, it can be checked that $U(n_1, n_2) \geq U(n_1, n_2-1)$.

 This completes the proof. \end{IEEEproof}

 \begin{rem} Theorem \ref{the:idle_optimal_f} demonstrates that the optimal CPU frequency to solve a sequence of tasks in certain site is identical.
-Particularly, for sequential tasks of the mobile device, CPU frequency for computing at local, at the relay and at the BS, respectively, are identical. \end{rem}
+Particularly, for sequential tasks of the mobile device, CPU frequency for computing at local, at the cooperative node and at the BS, respectively, are identical. \end{rem}

 \begin{rem} Theorem \ref{the:idle_d_decrease} provide additional insight on the solution of index $n_2$.
 In specific, the optimal $n_2$ should satisfy $d_{n_2} \leq d_{n_2-1}$.
 This narrow the search of the optimal solution. \end{rem}